Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Experiments

 \subsection{Comparison Methods}

-We compare our FSS-TIs with seven representative CD-FSS methods including pyramid-anchor-transformation based few-shot segmentation network (PATNet) \cite{CDFSS-Lei2022}, pixel matching network (PMNet) \cite{CDFSS-Chen2024a}, amplitude-Phase masker with more parameters (APM-M) \cite{CDFSS-Tong2024}, adapt before comparison (ABCDFSS) \cite{CDFSS-Herzog2024}, domain-rectifying adapter (DR-Adapter) \cite{CDFSS-Su2024}, doubly matching transformation-based network (DMTNet) \cite{CDFSS-Chen2024b} and iterative few-shot adaptor (IFA) \cite{CDFSS-Nie2024} to validate the effectiveness of our study.
-The detailed information of these CD-FSS methods is shown in Table \ref{TAB_CM}.
-As shown in Table \ref{TAB_CM}, FSS-TIs achieves the most concise design among all methods by proposing only an all-in-one module TTIs, ensuring its simplicity and ease of use.
-Despite introducing just one module, FSS-TIs integrates both domain-agnostic feature space exploration and latent target domain distribution modeling within the same ODE, which not only simplifies the procedural steps but also enhances the model's cross-domain generalization capability.
+We compare our FSS-TIs with seven representative CD-FSS methods, including PATNet \cite{CDFSS-Lei2022}, PMNet \cite{CDFSS-Chen2024a}, APM-M \cite{CDFSS-Tong2024}, ABCDFSS \cite{CDFSS-Herzog2024}, DR-Adapter \cite{CDFSS-Su2024}, DMTNet \cite{CDFSS-Chen2024b}, and IFA \cite{CDFSS-Nie2024} to validate the effectiveness of our study.
+Detailed information about these CD-FSS methods can be found in Table \ref{TAB_CM}.
+As shown in Table \ref{TAB_CM}, FSS-TIs achieves the most concise design of all methods by proposing only all-in-one module TTIs, ensuring simplicity and ease of use.